 Alabama public high school teachers will be reimbursed for substitute costs to their schools or district.
 Additionally, teachers who complete both days of the workshop will return to the classroom with lesson plans and hands-on materials that are student-tested, informative and that link to state course of study objectives.

-The Montgomery GREAT Workshop will offer a limited number of $250 travel reimbursements to Alabama public high school life science educators whose schools are 60+ miles from the Alabama Dept. of Archives building.
-There is an application process for travel support, and the limited funding will be awarded based on the information provided in the application.
-The application window will close December 20th at 12:00 noon, or if funding has been depleted.
+The Mobile GREAT Workshop will offer a limited number of $250 travel reimbursements to Alabama public high school life science educators whose schools are 50+ miles from the Daphne Civic Center.
+There will be an application process for travel support, and the limited funding will be awarded based on the information provided in the application.
+The application window will close August 12, 2014, or if funding has been depleted.
 To apply for travel reimbursement, click the link below.

 Travel reimbursement applications will be available May 5.